The truth is;

 Lungeing is very valuable if you’re horse is quite exuberant that you can allow them to express themselves without having an effect if you were riding it is a useful form of exercise if you aren’t able to ride for any reason.

-Also known as free schooling and many other names.
+Also known as many other names.
 Exercising your horse with freedom assisting them to learn and understand their body.
 Especially valuable for jumping without the added weight of the rider allowing them to really work it out for themselves.
 Plus fantastic for bonding and further communication.

 Gain the knowledge and skill, creating a balanced partnership with your horse.
 Engaging experiences keeping your focus to consistently accomplish your goals.